crystallabs/crysterm/README.md

 (border, scrollbar, shadow, track, bar, item, header, cell) and states (focus, blur, hover, selected).

-If any of these subelements have more specific settings which define substantial behavior and not just visual aspects, they are defined as properties directly on the widget (e.g. `Widget#border, `Widget#scrollbar`, etc.).
-These properties also serve as toggles to turn on or off respective behaviors.
+If any of these subelements have more specific settings which define substantial behavior and not just visual aspects, they are defined as properties directly on the widget (e.g. `Widget#border`, `Widget#scrollbar`, etc.).
+These properties also serve as toggles that turn on or off respective elements.

-The final goal, currently not implemented, is to be able to define one or a couple `Style` instances which would apply to, and style, the whole program.
+The final goal (still to be implemented) is to be able to define one or a couple `Style` instances which would apply to, and style, all widgets.
 Additionally, these definitions would be serializable to YAML, enabling convenient theming.

 ### Performance